 In addition to being able to choose a crystal bowl based on its note, crystal bowls are often available in a range of beautiful pastel colors or are infused with healing gemstones.
 The colorful aesthetic that crystal singing bowls offer can brighten any room.
 Similar to metal bowls, larger crystal bowls produce lower notes and smaller bowls produce higher notes.

 Crystal singing bowls are played with a rubber mallet or wand and should be placed on a rubber o-ring.
 Crystal singing bowls tend to weigh the same amount as metal bowls or even less.
 This eight inch bowl, for example, weighs almost four pounds.
 High quality singing bowls do tend to be a bit more expensive than newly made metal bowls, though.
 For example, crystal singing bowls typically cost a few hundred dollars.
+However, Shanti Bowl has released an affordable crystal singing bowl for under $150.
 When reviewing crystal singing bowls like the one above, satisfied customers have said:

 4. 3” Brass Tibetan Singing Bowl

 If you are at a point in your life where you cannot afford a high quality, newly made singing bowl or an antique singing bowl, there are many cheaper options on the internet.
 Of course, as with anything, what you save on the price correlates with what you lose in quality.
 However, if you are still interested in trying out a singing bowl before committing to a better quality bowl, this Tibetan singing bowl set is an option.
 The set comes with a 3.2 inch Tibetan singing bowl, a silk cushion and a wood striker.